About 6 Wharf

 We spent over two years consulting on the project, commissioning specialists reports and preparing an in-depth assessment of environmental effects (AEE) before applying for consents.

-We’ve been working with key stakeholders to produce best-practice management plans to manage and monitor the potential impacts of construction and dredging, and ensure 6 Wharf benefits our community and is the best it can be for the environment.
-Read more about how we are building sustainably and in partnership.
+We worked with key stakeholders to produce best-practice management plans to manage and monitor the potential impacts of construction and dredging, and ensure 6 Wharf benefits our community and is the best it can be for the environment.
+Read more about how we built sustainably and in partnership.